cory-b-scott/diff_ifs/README.md

 It will also periodically produce a checkpoint of the fractal's parameters in a file [NAME].pt.

+See diff_ifs.yaml for python dependencies and associated version numbers.

 Once you have found a configuration that is reasonably low-error, then you can render a high-res version of it with

 python render_ifs.py [NAME] [RECURSION] [RESOLUTION]